 Best Soil for Peperomia Plants:

 Many peperomias are epiphytic in the wild, meaning they grow on trees and other plants, absorbing water and nutrients from decaying bark.
 This is a similar growing condition to orchids.
-When choosing a potting soil for your peperomia, choose a soil with large chunky particles.
-You may use regular potting soil, but we suggest you mix the soil with equal parts orchid bark and perlite.
+When choosing a potting soil for your peperomia, choose soil with large chunky particles.
+You may use regular potting soil, but we suggest you mix the soil with equal parts of orchid bark and perlite.

 Having leaves similar to succulent plants means that the peperomia will not need frequent watering to remain healthy and vigorous.
 If you often forget to water your indoor plants, peperomias are among the few plants that will thank you for this.